OMICs Data Analysis for Biomedical Researchers

 Who Should Attend

 This course is designed for PhD students, postdoctoral researchers, and biomedical scientists seeking to strengthen their understanding of OMICs-based approaches and data analysis.
-By the end of the course, participants will be equipped with practical skills and critical insight to independently analyze, interpret, and report OMICs data in their own research.
+By the end of the course, participants will be equipped with practical skills and critical insight to independently interpret and report OMICs data, and to select appropriate data analysis tools for their own research.